greenfield932/CarND-Behavioral-Cloning-P3/writeup_template.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 8 as evidenced by the training/validation plot

+![alt text][image6]

 I used an adam optimizer so that manually training the learning rate wasn't necessary.